 Sedona Non-Bike Activities

-When you’re not hitting the trails, Sedona offers plenty of other outdoor and cultural activities:
+When you’re not hitting the trails, Sedona offers plenty of other outdoor and cultural activities.

 Jeep Tours: For a more relaxed adventure, consider taking a Jeep tour to explore Sedona’s off-road trails without the physical exertion.
 The Pink Jeep tours seem are the most popular.

 Vortex Tours: Sedona’s energy vortices attract visitors from around the world.
 Guided tours offer an introduction to the spiritual side of Sedona.
+If nothing else, the vortex’s are located in scenic spots and they always remind me to stop and appreciate the world around me.

 Sedona Restaurants